Industrial Air Compressor Preventative Maintenance

 • Clean out the air intake filter.

-Monthly: Every month, or after every 160 hours of use, inspect the belt tension inside the air compressor.
+• Monthly: After a month or 160 hours of use, inspect the belt tension inside the air compressor.

 2. Lubricant-Injected Rotary Compressor

-Daily: Each day, or after every eight hours of use, do the following tasks.
+Follow these maintenance recommendations for your lubricant-injected rotary compressor.
+Each day, or after every eight hours of use, complete the following tasks:

 • Monitor all gauges and indicators for normal operation.